 Compensation for Different Sales Team Roles

 Your team is made up of a wide variety of resources.
 While they share the same overarching goals, they do not all share the same responsibilities.
-First and foremost, it's important to consider what sales resources you need to achieve goals.
-This starts with a strategic sales plan, specifically, a sales capacity plan.

-Start your planning by looking at your different sales roles and responsibilities.
+Start your planning by looking at your different sales team roles and responsibilities.
 Typical sales roles include the Account Executive, Sales Development Rep, Sales Specialist, Customer Success Rep, and Sales Manager.

 The Account Executive (The Closer)